-In the past, BN-350 and BN-600 have been fueled with highly enriched uranium (HEU) rather than plutonium, probably to conserve the plutonium for possible military use.
-Only the small BOR-60 fast reactor in Dimitrovgrad has been operating with MOX fuel.
-The use of HEU instead of plutonium lowers the breeding ratio to below one, which means BN-350 and BN-600 are not being operated as breeders.
+In the past, BN-350 and BN-600 have been fueled with highly enriched uranium (HEU) rather than plutonium, probably to conserve the plutonium for possible military use.46 Only the small BOR-60 fast reactor in Dimitrovgrad has been operating with MOX fuel.47 The use of HEU instead of plutonium lowers the breeding ratio to below one, which means BN-350 and BN-600 are not being operated as breeders.

-The Soviets had planned to follow BN-600 with four 800 Mw.
-BN-800 units, one at Beloyarsk and three collocated at Chelyabinsk-40.
-Preliminary work began at Beloyarsk in 1986, but the workers were reassigned elsewhere in 1989.
-The project was one of those frozen by Moscow authorities due to lack of funds.
-Similar to the U.S. Hanford Reservation, Chelyabinsk-40 was the first of three production reactor sites used to produce plutonium, and later tritium, for nuclear weapons.
-The three breeder unit South Urals Nuclear Generating Station was possibly meant to co-produce electricity and plutonium for weapons, replacing the aging graphite-moderated reactors at the site.
-The latter were recently shut down due to the surplus of weapon-grade plutonium already on hand.
+The Ministry of Medium Machine Building (now the Russian Ministry of Atomic Energy) had planned to follow BN-600 with four 800 Mw_e BN-800 units, one at Beloyarsk and three collocated at the Mayak Chemical Combine (Chelyabinsk-65).
+Preliminary work began at Beloyarsk in 1986, but the workers were reassigned elsewhere in 1989.48 The project was one of those frozen by Moscow authorities due to lack of funds.
+The three breeder unit South Urals Nuclear Generating Station was possibly meant to co-produce electricity and plutonium for weapons, replacing the aging graphite-moderated plutonium production reactors at the site.